arturoromeroslc/Admin-App/README.md

-# Collab-with-Atom
+# Admin Application for Developers
-New project with Webpack
+A collaboration with JR Meunrath